2020 National team

 Meet our amazing 777 National Team 2020.
 These inspiring individuals hail from various corners of Australia and each has a unique story as to why they are set to take on the ultimate test of endurance – 7 marathons, in 7 days, across 7 states!

-It is easy to feel helpless in situations and struggle to know what to do to help.
-This is the opportunity to help.
 These kids need us their families need us and if there is anything I can do to prevent this from happening to a child or help a child through it, I’m on board.

 Hi my name is Steph, and here I am back for round two.
 Last year I was brave and strong enough to compete in the 777 Marathon raising funds and awareness for Bravehearts.
 That week changed my life!!
 There were times I doubted I could finish, but through all the throbbing pains and aching blisters I just kept putting one foot in front of the other and completed all 7 marathons, in 7 consecutive days, in 7 states.
 So here I am again training and preparing to do it all again in July 2020.